OpenRowingCommunity/c2bluetooth/README.md

 bleManager.init(); //ready to go!
 ```
 ### Scanning for devices
 Next, you need to start scanning for available devices.
 This uses a Stream to return an instance of the `Ergometer` class for each erg found.
-Each of these instances represents an erg and can be saved for later reuse.
+Each of these instances represents an erg and should be stored for later reuse as these act as the base upon which everything else (retrieving data, sending workouts .etc) is based.

-**Important:** This library leaves things like permissions up to the application using the library.
-Many of these setup steps will fail if bluetooth is off or if permissions are not correct.
-It is the responsibility of users of this API to ensure permissions are correct before beginning a bluetooth scan.
+**Important:** Many of these setup steps will fail if bluetooth is off or if permissions are not correct.
+C2bluetooth leaves the responsibility of handling permissions up to applications implementing the library.
+This is mainly because different apps will want to handle the user experience of this differently.

 ```dart
 Ergometer myErg;